hermeznetwork/hermezio-homepage/README.md

 ## Development

+First you will need to install the project dependencies running `npm i` from the root of the project.

-If you want to run the website locally you can just run: `npm start`.
-It will launch a development server with hot-reloading on `http://localhost:3000`.
+Then, you need to run `npm start` to launch a development server with hot-reloading.
+It will be listening on `http://localhost:3000`.

 ## Deployment